AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Logger.rst

    would produce the following output:

    .. image:: logging2.png

+   |
-   The following formatting pattern descriptions is copied from the Poco documentation:
+   RoadRunner supports the following format specifiers.
+These were copied from the Poco documentation:

    * %s - message source
    * %t - message text